East African Ports, Mombasa, Dar es-Salaam

-The objectives of the subject “East African Ports” are the following:
+The educational aims of the Subject “East African Ports” are the following:

-- To know the largest ports in East Africa
+- To learn about largest ports in East Africa

 - To analyze the main features of the East African Ports